rajeev-goyal/apache-jira-bug-scraper/README.md

     "kafka.utils.TestUtils"
   ]
 }

 ```
+### Get all commit hashes without any keywords

+You can leave the analysis keywords empty to get the commit hashes for the bugs without filtering for minicluster tests.
+The tool finds the hashes by looking for the issue IDs in the commit messages.

 - `project_name`: The JIRA project name to analyze (e.g., "KAFKA").
 - `local_repo_path`: The local path to the cloned Git repository of the project.
 - `max_bugs_to_find`: The maximum number of bugs to analyze.